 In many cases there may not be much of an introduction to the technical topics in the articles and/or little discussion of scope.
 It's assumed that those who are looking for the content contained in an article will be able to readily identify it.
-If you find something that sounds interesting, but upon reading it makes no sense, then it's not for you.

 Click on the images next to the article descriptions below to see the corresponding PDF article.

 It can be sometimes mildly annoying (or worse) when something is discovered on the internet you'd like to contact the author about, but there's no links provided for e-mail, or any way to post some comments.
 For example perhaps there are some errors in the articles here, or maybe you know a better way to do something.

 We have set up a blog on WordPress where folks can post comments or feedback about this web site.